Equality means equality for everyone.

 The objects of the corporation are:

-1. To advance education by providing workshops, seminars, conferences, debates and lectures on topics relating to equality, diversity and human rights issues, especially on gender equality.
+1. To advance education by providing classes, workshops, seminars and lectures on gender issues; and

 3.1.
 Member status: Any individual who formally requests to join the CAFE will be granted member status.
 There is no membership registration fee.
 All members are granted voting privileges, but these do not extend to the Annual General Meeting.
 Membership in the CAFE confers each individual with inclusion in an electronic mailing list, to be maintained by the Secretary.
 This list shall not be publicized by any means or divulged to anyone outside the group.